UNIVERSITY OF MIAMI RHINOLOGY AND ENDOSCOPIC SKULL BASE SURGERY

 APPLICATION INFORMATION

-All applications are coordinated through the San Francisco Match.
-Please refer to their website for online application instructions.
-Applications are reviewed in the winter/spring for a position beginning July 1 of the subsequent year.
+\Applications are reviewed in the winter/spring for a position beginning July 1 of the subsequent (see SF Match timelines for application submission, interviews, and ranking list).
 Selected applicants are invited to travel to Miami for an individual interview with the faculty, and spend time with our current fellow, observing his/her surgical skills, reviewing the fellow’s case log, and interactions with the faculty, staff, and residents.
-The interview is a 2-day commitment.
+The interview is a 2-day commitment .
 There will be ample time to address all questions the applicant may have, one on one, with the fellow and faculty.
-There are options for virtual interviews as well
+There are options for virtual interviews as well.

 CONTACT INFORMATION